galaxy-genome-annotation/python-apollo/docs/commands/groups.rst

 Get the group's organism permissions

+**Output**::

+Get the group's organism permissions

 Output:

- a list containing organism permissions (if any)

-**Output**::

 a list containing organism permissions (if any)

 **Options**::